Train track maps on graphs of groups: Relative Train Track Maps

-If not, then there is some edge $e$ in an exponentially-growing stratum $H_r$ such that $f(e)$ is not $r$-legal.
+If not, then there is some edge $e$ in an exponentially growing stratum $H_r$ such that $f(e)$ is not $r$-legal.
 We apply the algorithm in the proof of \Cref{traintrackthm}: there is a point $P$ in $H_r$ where $f^k$ is not injective at $P$ for some $k > 1$.
 We subdivide and then repeatedly fold.
+As in the proof of \Cref{traintrackthm}, no edge-group-increasing folds are necessary in this step in the case of the first assumption.
+In the contrary case, we have a bound on the number of edge-group-increasing folds.
 Either we have reduced the eigenvalue for $H_r$ or produced a valence-one vertex.
-We remove all valence-one vertices via homotopies and perform all valence-two homotopies which do not increase $\pf(f)$.
-At this point we have created a new topological representative $f\colon\mathcal{G}' \to \mathcal{G}'$ with $\pf(f') < \pf(f)$, but $f'$ may not be bounded.
+We remove all valence-one vertices via homotopies and perform all possible valence-two homotopies which do not increase $\pf(f)$.
+At this point we have created a new topological representative $f'\colon\mathcal{G}' \to \mathcal{G}'$ with $\pf(f') < \pf(f)$, but $f'$ may not be bounded.
 Apply \Cref{boundedlemma} to produce a new bounded topological representative $f''\colon\mathcal{G}'' \to \mathcal{G}''$ with $\pf(f'') < \pf(f)$.
-If \hyperlink{EG-i}{(EG-i)} and \hyperlink{EG-ii}{(EG-ii)} are not satisfied by $f''$, we may restore these properties without increasing $\pf(f'')$.
+If \hyperlink{EG-i}{(EG-i)} and \hyperlink{EG-ii}{(EG-ii)} are not satisfied by $f''$, we may restore these properties by applying \Cref{operation1} and \Cref{operation2}.
+We saw that these lemmas preserve boundedness and do not increase $\pf(f'')$.
 Because $\pf(f)$ can only be decreased finitely many times before reaching $\pfmin$, eventually this process terminates, yielding a relative train track map. \end{proof}